 Please email the required application materials to Beatrice Raquel Ochoa at email@example.com.

-hematopoiesis, leukemic transformation and bone marrow transplantation (BMT).
-The successful candidate will join the Department of Pediatrics, Division of Stem Cell Transplantation and Regenerative Medicine at Stanford University School of Medicine and will be given the opportunity to lead several exciting and innovative translational projects focusing specifically on Fanconi anemia, a particularly devastating bone marrow failure and cancer predisposition syndrome, driven by DNA repair deficiency.
+The Czechowicz and Bertaina Laboratories have formed an exciting collaboration and have an opening for a creative, collaborative and motivated postdoctoral fellow with an interest in leukemia, hematopoiesis, and bone marrow transplantation (BMT).
+The successful candidate will join the Department of Pediatrics, Division of Stem Cell Transplantation and Regenerative Medicine at Stanford University School of Medicine and will be expected to lead several exciting and innovative translational projects focusing specifically on juvenile myelomonocytic leukemia (JMML), a particularly devastating pediatric leukemia.

 Potential specific project aims include:

 - Studying the effects of our unique antibodies alone and in combination with BMT in diseased and humanized-mouse leukemia models

 - Increasing our understanding of leukemia composition and evolution in order to identify new targets and treatment strategies

 - Developing and applying other novel technologies to target these cancerous cells for eradication prior to BMT

 - The scope of our research employs a wide range for techniques including tissue culture, in vivo mouse disease models, humanized-mouse models, bone marrow transplantation, high-through put sequencing, flow cytometry, molecular cloning, RNASeq/single cell transcriptome analysis, proteomics, confocal microscopy and lentiviral transduction.